Pur3-MAlice/seasonality/README.md

 # **Season to Taste**
 [Seasonality](https://seasonality-c30a72c679d8.herokuapp.com/)

 This website has been built as a digital cookbook.
 Where people can upload their own recipes, comment, favourite and rate other people's submissions (including the admin's).
 This website aims to target the lack of community and collaboration within recipe websites.
-User submission give user a level of control, whilst the admin is also in charge of making sure the community is staying safe.
+User submission gives the user a level of control, whilst the admin is also in charge of making sure the community is staying safe.
 It also aims to tackle the preamble that comes before recipes on websites that people find annoying, even if it is good SEO.

 As a notice here - this is the second version of this app I made.
 The first version had many errors and it was early on in the development project that creating a new repo at that point was the best option.
 Here is the link to the old repo, [Season-To-Taste](https://github.com/Pur3-MAlice/season-to-taste/tree/main) it has the same Kanban Board and also lots of commits that should be noted.